 Prepare in advance

-If you're having people at your home, discuss the arrangements in advance, and have the child participate in preparation (folding napkins, making place cards, etc., according to ability.)
+If you're having people at your home, discuss the arrangements in advance, and include your child in preparations (e.g. folding napkins, making place cards, etc.) if he/she is old enough to help.

 Keep in mind your child's individual needs